jacobo/distributed_systems/slides.md

 ### Sinatra implements the Server

     @@@ruby
-    module EY
-      module InstanceAPIServer
-        module Snapshots
+    module EY::InstanceAPIServer::Snapshots
       class Rackapp < Sinatra::Base

         post "/all/snapshots" do
           validate!
           if snapshot =
             InstanceAPIServer.mapper.
               request_snapshots_for(instance_id)
           then
             status 201
             {}.to_json
           else
             not_found
           end
         end

 !SLIDE
 ### Mapper implements the behavior